Japanese infrastructure for transportation

 With more infrastructure and development projects on their way, another key sector is the automotive industry.
 In the next 5 years, it is projected that the domestic vehicle sales and production will amount to 6 million and 10 million vehicles respectively.
 Almost 9% of the working population of the country operates in the auto sector.
 The domestic Japanese automotive industry is a competitive one with Japanese brands being known worldwide for their quality and innovative design.
 Based on competitive price and excellent quality, Japanese consumers are more inclined to purchase locally manufactured made cars.
 In fact, only about 5% of the vehicles sold in the country are imported.

-Japan possesses the top notch infrastructural set-ups of the world as market research has shown, which is only improving with every year.
+Japan possesses the top notch infrastructural set-ups of the world, which is only improving with every year.
 Opportunities in this sector include futuristic building technologies, intelligent solutions and infrastructural support among others.